hack-the-crisis-web/htc-web/src/pages/index.md

 newsletterSection:
   title: Newsletter
   textContent: >
     The hack is over but our journey has just begun.
 Sign up to our newsletter be notified what’s next.
   image: /img/join-us-section.png
-  inputPlaceholder: Your e-mail
+  inputPlaceholder: Your email
   buttonText: SIGN ME UP!
   buttonsDisabled: false
 description: placeholder